 Factor 1: Long-Term Lawful Presence in the United States

-Sustained lawful presence is the equity that adjudicators tend to weigh first because it is the easiest to document with primary-source records and the hardest to fabricate.
-An applicant who has maintained valid nonimmigrant status across multiple visa categories — for example, F-1 student status followed by H-1B specialty occupation status followed by a pending adjustment of status — presents a record of compliance that an officer can verify against USCIS systems.
+Sustained lawful presence tends to be weighed first.
+It is the easiest factor to document with primary-source records and the hardest to fabricate.
+An applicant who has held valid nonimmigrant status across multiple visa categories, for example F-1 student status followed by H-1B specialty occupation status, presents a compliance record that an officer can verify directly against USCIS systems.

-The primary-source documentation pattern here is straightforward.
-Order a complete I-94 travel history from the CBP I-94 website, gather every prior approval notice (Form I-797) for nonimmigrant petitions and extensions, assemble every EAD card issued, and pull SEVIS records where applicable.
+The documentation path is straightforward.
+Order a complete I-94 travel history from the CBP I-94 website.
+Gather every prior approval notice (Form I-797) for nonimmigrant petitions and extensions.
+Assemble every EAD card issued.
+Pull SEVIS records where applicable.
 Length of presence matters, but continuity of status matters more.
-A ten-year record with no gaps weighs differently than a ten-year record with two periods of unauthorized presence.
-An attorney can advise how to characterize any gap in the record.
+A ten-year record with no gaps weighs differently than a ten-year record that includes unauthorized presence.
+A licensed immigration attorney can advise how to characterize any gap.

 Factor 2: U.S.-Citizen or LPR Immediate Family Ties

-Immediate family relationships to U.S. citizens or lawful permanent residents — spouse, parent, minor children — are weighed heavily because they go to the question of whether removing the applicant would impose hardship on people the immigration system is designed to protect.
-This category is also the underlying basis for many adjustment filings, so the equity record and the petition record often overlap.
+Immediate family relationships to U.S. citizens or lawful permanent residents, including spouse, parent, and minor children, are weighed heavily.
+They go directly to the question of whether removing the applicant would impose hardship on people the immigration system is designed to protect.
+Because this category often forms the underlying basis for the adjustment filing itself, the equity record and the petition record frequently overlap.

 Primary-source documentation includes certified birth certificates for U.S.-citizen children, the marriage certificate plus joint financial records (joint tax returns, joint bank statements, jointly held leases or mortgages, shared health insurance enrollment), and naturalization certificates for any U.S.-citizen relatives.
-Photographs and declarations support but do not substitute for these records.
-This factor is also the central topic of the marriage-based green card explainer, which covers the bona-fide-marriage evidentiary pattern in more detail.
+Photographs and declarations support the record but do not replace these documents.
+For more on the evidentiary pattern in marriage-based cases, see the marriage-based green card explainer.

 Factor 3: Consistent Federal Tax Compliance

-Multi-year federal tax compliance is the equity that adjudicators read as a structural signal of good moral character and sustained economic contribution.
-The pattern officers look for is filing every year required, filing accurately, and filing under the correct taxpayer identification number whether that is a Social Security Number or an Individual Taxpayer Identification Number (ITIN).
+Multi-year federal tax compliance is the equity officers read as a signal of good moral character and sustained economic contribution.
+The pattern officers look for is simple: filing every year you were required to file, filing accurately, and filing under the correct taxpayer identification number, whether that is a Social Security Number or an Individual Taxpayer Identification Number (ITIN).

-The primary-source documentation here is the IRS account transcript and the IRS wage and income transcript, both of which can be ordered through the IRS online portal or by Form 4506-T. Original W-2 and 1099 forms support the transcripts.
-An applicant who transitioned from ITIN filing to SSN filing should preserve records of both periods to demonstrate continuity.
+The primary-source documents here are the IRS account transcript and the IRS wage and income transcript.
+Both can be ordered through the IRS online portal or by filing Form 4506-T. Original W-2 and 1099 forms support the transcripts.
+If you transitioned from ITIN filing to SSN filing, preserve records of both periods to show continuity.
 State tax records and any sponsor-support records (Form I-864 history) round out the picture.
-An attorney can advise on how to address any unfiled year, late-filed year, or amended return in the equity record.
+A licensed immigration attorney can advise on how to address any unfiled year, late-filed year, or amended return.

 Factor 4: Steady Employment and Community Ties

-Steady employment, particularly in critical-need sectors such as healthcare, education, skilled trades, and STEM occupations, contributes to the equity record both as evidence of economic self-sufficiency and as evidence of contribution to the U.S. economy.
-Community ties — religious congregation membership, civic-organization involvement, volunteer service, professional association membership — extend the picture beyond paid work.
+Steady employment, particularly in critical-need sectors such as healthcare, education, skilled trades, and STEM, strengthens the equity record in two ways: it shows economic self-sufficiency, and it shows contribution to the U.S. economy.
+Community ties, including religious congregation membership, civic-organization involvement, volunteer service, and professional association membership, extend the picture beyond paid work.

 Primary-source documentation includes verification-of-employment letters on employer letterhead with dates, title, and salary; pay stubs spanning the relevant period; professional licenses and continuing-education certificates; and dated letters from clergy, civic organizations, volunteer coordinators, and professional associations describing the nature and duration of involvement.
 References from civic institutions weigh more than personal-character references because they are harder to obtain and reflect a public record of participation.